Burnout Counseling

 Hi, I’m Chu Hui, aka Dr. Cha.

 It’s so hard to reach out for help, especially when you already feel maxed out and overwhelmed.
-I get that and I’m here to make your next steps as easy as possible.
-I have 12 years of clinical experience working with teachers, physicians, therapists, first responders, tech workers, attorneys, and civil servants struggling with the same concerns you face today.
+I’ve gone through a period of burnout myself and have enormous empathy for this journey.
+I have 13 years of clinical experience working with doctors, nurses, first responders, educators, and hospitality workers struggling with the same concerns you face today.
 Your first visit with me is a free consultation.